Weighted Lagrange Multiplier Method for Robust Source-Independent Waveform Inversion: Introduction.

+Full waveform inversion (FWI) is an advanced PDE-constrained optimization method for high-resolution imaging of subsurface physical properties such as velocity, density, and anisotropy.
+These parameters appear as coefficients in the wave equation, which governs seismic wave propagation.
+In the frequency domain, the monochromatic forward wavefield $\bu(\bx)\in\mathbb{C}^n$, generated by a point source at $\bx_s$ in a medium with spatially varying squared slowness $\bm(\bx)\in\mathbb{R}^n$, satisfies the Helmholtz equation

-where $\omega$ is the angular frequency and ${\nabla}^2$ denotes the Laplacian, $\delta$ is the delta function, $\bold{x}_s$ is the source location, and $f(\omega)$ is the source signature.
-Solving equation \ref{wave_eq} for the wavefield and then sampling it at the receiver locations, by the sampling operator $\bold{P}$, gives the true recorded data $\bold{d}=\bold{P}\bold{u=u}(\bold{x}_r)$, where $\bold{x}_r$ denote the receiver location.
-Taking data uncertainty into account, FWI may be formulated as the following nonlinearly constrained optimization problem:
+where $\omega$ is the angular frequency, $\Delta$ is the Laplacian, $f(\omega)$ is the source signature, and $\delta$ is the Dirac delta.
+Sampling the solution at receiver locations via a restriction operator $\bP \in \mathbb{R}^{n_r\times n}$ yields the recorded data $\bd = \bP \bu$.
+FWI seeks model parameters $\bm$ that minimize the data misfit while satisfying the wave equation, leading to the PDE-constrained optimization problem